 Statements to recipients.
 If you are required to file Form 1099-MISC, you must provide a statement to the recipient.
-For more information about the requirement to furnish a statement to each recipient, see part M in the 2006 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+For more information about the requirement to furnish a statement to each recipient, see part M in the 2010 General Instructions for Certain Information Returns.

 2nd TIN not.
 You may enter an "X" in this box if you were notified by the IRS twice within 3 calendar years that the payee provided an incorrect TIN.
 If you mark this box, the IRS will not send you any further notices about this account.
 However, if you received both IRS notices in the same year, or if you received them in different years but they both related to information returns filed for the same year, do not check the box at this time.
-For purpose of the two notices in 3-year rule, you are considered to have received one notice.
+For purposes of the two notices in 3-years rule, you are considered to have received one notice.
 You are not required to send a second "B" notice upon receipt of the second notice.
-See Backup Withholding in the 2006 General Instructions for Forms 1099, 1098, 5498, and W-2G for more information.
+See part N in the 2010 General Instructions for Certain Information Returns for more information.

-For information on the TIN Matching System offered by the IRS, see the 2006 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+For information on the TIN Matching System offered by the IRS, see the 2010 General Instructions for Certain Information Returns.